ychen259/Managing-Team-GIthub/README.md

 ![](tutorial_img/push_branch.png)

-Once you are confident that a feature is complete, you should make a **pull request** to merge the branches content into another branch.
+Once you are confident that a feature is complete, you should make a **pull request** to merge the branch's content into another branch.

+The **master** branch should be used to describe the working/deployable version of your code.
+All completed features should be merged into your master branch.